Lily & Maria

 |

-When I set up my small website and started selling rare albums a couple of years ago, this was one of the first items I put up for sale.
-My description of the album wasn't all that charitable and I felt really bad when I ended up selling a copy of the album to one of the two group members who was looking for a copy for one of her grandchildren.
-(I won't swear to it, but I think Lily Fishman-Isaacs was the buyer).
+When I set up my small website and started selling rare albums a decade ago, this was one of the first items I put up for sale.
+My description of the album wasn't all that charitable and I felt really bad when I ended up selling a copy of the album to one of the group members who was looking for a copy for one of her grandchildren.
 Anyhow, I've been harboring a sense of guilt the last couple of years and when I stumbled across another copy of the album I figured I'd give it another shot.
 I've been wrong about other albums, so who knows ...
 My updated comments are at the end of the original review ...

 I'll readily admit